laurence79/autodep/README.md

 As typescript does not emit any type data in it's output, it can be difficult to use reflection type approaches to do automated inversion of control, but there are some workarounds

 ### Abstract classes instead of interfaces
-It is not possible to use interfaces at runtime, but abstract classes can be used as an alternative in most cases.
+Interfaces do not exist at runtime, but abstract classes do.
+Due to the duck-typed nature of Typescript, classes can `implement` abstract classes (as if they were interfaces) and so can be used as an alternative in most cases.

 ```ts
 // instinct says to use an interface here, but